Saira Jhutty

 In our first session together, here's what you can expect

-In our first session, we’ll focus on getting to know you and what has brought you to therapy at this moment in your fertility or postpartum journey.
-You don’t need to have the “right words” or a clear agenda, many people come in feeling overwhelmed, unsure where to start, or carrying emotions they haven’t felt safe expressing elsewhere.
+In our first session, we’ll focus on getting to know you and what has brought you to therapy at this point in your fertility or postpartum journey.
+Many people come in feeling overwhelmed, anxious, or unsure where to start, and that’s completely okay.
+You don’t need to have the “right words” or a clear plan.
 I’ll invite you to share your story at your own pace, including what you’ve been navigating emotionally, physically, and relationally.
-We’ll also talk about what you’re hoping for from therapy, any concerns you have, and what support has (or hasn’t) felt helpful in the past.
-My approach is collaborative, compassionate, and grounded.
-I integrate ACT and CBT to help you make sense of anxiety, grief, uncertainty, or identity shifts, without rushing you toward solutions or minimizing what you’re experiencing.
-Together, we’ll begin identifying ways to support you that feel realistic and aligned with your values, especially during a time when so much may feel out of your control.
-By the end of the session, my goal is that you feel understood, supported, and clearer about whether this feels like the right therapeutic fit for you.
+We’ll talk about what has been most difficult recently, what support has (or hasn’t) been helpful, and what you’re hoping might feel different through therapy.
+My approach is collaborative, compassionate, and practical.
+I integrate Acceptance and Commitment Therapy (ACT) and CBT to help make sense of anxiety, intrusive thoughts, grief, and the identity shifts that can come with fertility challenges or new parenthood.
+Rather than rushing toward solutions, we focus on understanding what you’re experiencing and finding ways to move forward that feel manageable and aligned with your values.
+By the end of our first session, my hope is that you feel heard, supported, and clearer about whether working together feels like the right fit.

 The biggest strengths that I bring into our sessions